'Learn, Love and Live with the Lord'

 Support for parents and children

 Bringing up children is never easy and, here at St Edmund’s, we are privileged to have Mrs Geraldine Tod as our Home School Link Worker.
-Mrs Tod works on Monday, Wednesday and Friday morning and her role includes supporting parents in whatever way she can.
+Mrs Tod works on Tuesday, Wednesday and Thursday and her role includes supporting parents in whatever way she can.
 In addition, she and Mrs Paiano run our Rainbows programme, where children receive excellent support if they have suffered loss in their life, be it death, divorce or separation.
 Many parents comment on how effective these sessions are to help their children.